OB-lab/James_et_al._2021-MBE/README.md

 treemix -i TreeMix.frq.gz -g TreeMix_m0_19.vertices.gz TreeMix_m0_19.edges.gz -k 50 -m 1 -o TreeMix_m1
 ```

-To select the number of migration events, we examined the log-likelihoods and cumulative variance explained by each model by extracting the log likelihood and variance from each of the 25 migration events and plotting the distribution in R. WE also performed jackknife estimates to obtain the standard error and significance of the weight of each migration event.
+To select the number of migration events, we examined the log-likelihoods and cumulative variance explained by each model by extracting the log likelihood and variance from each of the 25 migration events and plotting the distribution in R. We also performed jackknife estimates to obtain the standard error and significance of the weight of each migration event.

 ```
 treemix -i 1 TreeMix.frq.gz -g TreeMix_m0_19.vertices.gz 1 TreeMix _m0_19.edges.gz -se -m 25 -o TreeMix_jackknife_m25